Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Take out a regular car insurance policy, pay monthly

-- Cancel the car insurance when you don’t need it anymore.
+- Cancel the policy when you don’t need it anymore.

 Want short term car insurance?
 Start comparing some options